Pylons/pylons/pylons/docs/en/advanced_pylons/entry_points_and_plugins.rst

 The developer can add as many entries as desired in each group as long as the names are different and the same holds for adding groups.
 It is also possible to specify the entry points as a Python dictionary rather than a string if that approach is preferred.

 There are two more things we need to do to complete the plugin.
 The first is to include an ``ez_setup`` module so that if the user installing the plugin doesn't have ``setuptools`` installed, it will be installed for them.
-We do this by adding the follwoing to the very top of the ``setup.py`` file before the import:
+We do this by adding the following to the very top of the ``setup.py`` file before the import:

 .. code-block:: python